Man-eating animal: Brown bears

 Brown bears are known to sometimes hunt hikers and campers for food in North America.
 For example, Lance Crosby, 63, of Billings, Montana, was hiking alone and without bear spray in Yellowstone National Park in August 2015 when he was attacked by a 259 lbs grizzly bear.
 The park rules say people should hike in groups and always carry bear spray – a form of pepper spray that is used to deter aggressive bears.
 His body was found in the Lake Village section of the park in northwest Wyoming.
 Timothy Treadwell and his girlfriend Amie Huguenard were killed and almost fully eaten by a 28-year-old brown bear on October 5, 2003.
 The bear's stomach was later found to contain human remains and clothing.
 In July 2008, dozens of starving brown bears killed two geologists working at a salmon hatchery in Kamchatka.
 After the partially eaten remains of the two workers were discovered, authorities responded by dispatching hunters to cull or disperse the bears.

 American black bears

 While American black bears rarely attack people, lone, predatory black bears are responsible for most fatal black bear attacks on humans in the United States and Canada, according to a study from 2011.
-Unlike female bears, motivated to attack humans to protect cubs, male black bears actually prey on humans, viewing them as a potential food source.
+Unlike female bears, motivated to attack humans to protect cubs, male black bears may display predatory behavior toward humans and view them as a potential food source.
+The same study cautioned that the chances of a black bear attacking a human were small, writing, "Each year, millions of interactions between people and black bears occur without any injury to a person, although by 2 years of age most black bears have the physical capacity to kill a person."